 First things first, I’m going to mention a few things here which the developer has already addressed as being looked at in terms of ‘known issues’ and ‘requests’.
 For all the information directly from the developers regarding what they are taking a look at, head on over here: Official Website.
 They basically have three elements which are key points – Calibration, Comfort and Movement Speed.
 If I mention anything they have on the list then I’ll advise so.

 The first thing I try and talk about when reviewing a VR game is its controls and how easy it is to get into the game.
 I’ve seen online that some people have had issues when initially calibrating their zero-point location on the PSVR but I never experienced any issues.
 However, I played the game sat down due to a back injury I have, but the game does recommend you play it stood up, so that might be why the calibration worked fine for me?
 Who knows?
 The solution that most people have found is, if you are initially calibrating, turn on the game with you stood right in front of your camera and then walk back until you land on the spot it wants you on.
 Once it’s done this once, you’ll never be asked to do it again either.
-This is an issue which is being looked at though.
+This is an issue that is being looked at though.